neffercarrillo/security-plus/notes/README.md

 ### Automating Support Tickets

 - automation. process of using tech to perform tasks with minimal human intervention.
-- ticket creation. automatic generation of tickes when uers or customers enter issues.
+- ticket creation. automatic generation of tickets when users or customers enter issues.
 - ticket escalation. ensures high-priority issues are addressed promptly.

 ### Automating Onboarding